brainboxdotcc/DPP/docpages/advanced_reference/coroutines.md

 \note This next example is fairly advanced and makes use of many of both C++ and D++'s advanced features.

-Earlier we mentioned two other types of coroutines provided by dpp : `dpp::coroutine<R>` and `dpp::task<R>`.
+Earlier we mentioned two other types of coroutines provided by dpp: `dpp::coroutine<R>` and `dpp::task<R>`.
 They both take their return type as a template parameter, which may be void.
-Both `dpp::job` and `dpp::task<R>` start on the constructor for asynchronous execution, however only the latter can be co_await-ed, this allows you to retrieve its return value.
-If a `dpp::task<R>` is destroyed before it ends, it is cancelled and will stop when it is resumed from the next `co_await`. `dpp::coroutine<R>` also has a return value and can be co_await-ed, however it only starts when co_await-ing, meaning it is executed synchronously.
+Both `dpp::job` and `dpp::task<R>` start on the constructor for asynchronous execution, however only the latter can be `co_await`-ed, this allows you to retrieve its return value.
+If a `dpp::task<R>` is destroyed before it ends, it is cancelled and will stop when it is resumed from the next `co_await`. `dpp::coroutine<R>` also has a return value and can be `co_await`-ed, however it only starts when `co_await`-ing, meaning it is executed synchronously.

-Here is an example of a command making use of `dpp::task<R>` to retrieve the avatar of a specified user, or if missing, the sender :
+Here is an example of a command making use of `dpp::task<R>` to retrieve the avatar of a specified user, or if missing, the sender:

 ~~~~~~~~~~{.cpp}
 #include <dpp/dpp.h>